 2. Fulfilment: Understanding and delivering on customer needs

-Understanding and delivering on customer needs is vital to customer satisfaction but is easier said than done.
+Understanding and delivering on customer needs is vital to customer loyalty, but is easier said than done.
 Customer demands are frequently diverse and increasingly demanding – more customized, cost effective, quicker, etc. In spite of this, up to half of b2b suppliers believe that quality and price are all that matter.
 This oversimplification is perpetuated by sales teams driven by short-term sales targets and obsessed with selling on price (as opposed to on value).
 Sales teams are often poor listeners fixated on selling products and services they have to sell, which can be very different from what the customer really wants and values.

 The requirements of customers transcend functional needs like quality and value for money.
 Customers are individuals and have emotions and attitudes.
 It is therefore important that companies not only understand their customers’ needs and behaviors, but display empathy, especially when customers report issues.
 This is where segmentation can help.